 Only 56 percent of the participants attained the minimum score.
 You can test yourself by reading this post.
 By the way, the United States did not participate.
 If you’re in a quiz-taking mood, take this one: What Can’t You Buy with a Credit Card?

 Red Debted Stepchild – We’ve discussed compulsive shopping and its devastating impacts.
 Luke highlights four shopping habits that actually promote compulsive shopping.
 The first one is interesting and one I didn’t think about: “Aisle shopping.”

 When you’re food shopping, exploring every aisle is dangerous.
 Why go down the aisle that features breakfast items like cereals, bars, coffee, etc. if they’re not on your list?
 You could end up buying things you don’t need.
 Check out the other damaging habits.

 The Retirement Manifesto – This is a fun post.
 If you’ve never seen Green Acres, a 1960’s TV classic, Fritz explains the show.
 Besides mentioning the show, this post is about how you can escape the rat race and retire comfortably.

 He discusses retirement planning, transitioning from working in the city to living in the country and more.
 You may not share Fritz’s “Green Acres” retirement vision, but you’ll learn from and enjoy his post.
 Read this post on: Is Saving For Retirement Over-Rated?

 Article last modified on June 21, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Money Smarts - AMP.